Bacteria Monitoring

 Beach Bacteria Reports

 The Shaw Institute follows stringent protocols from the Environmental Protection Agency (EPA) and Maine Healthy Beaches, for both sampling and processing of bacteria samples.
 We combine data with forecasted weather events in our weekly reports.
-Please contact us if you would like to receive these reports by email.

 Contact us for historical data, or if you're interested in testing your area.